Check In

 This program is for California residents only.
 Proof of residency is required.

-We are taking applications for the 2026 year only.
+We are taking applications through 2026.

-Come experience waterfront camping
+Come experience a waterfront stay

-Come experience waterfront camping
+Come experience a waterfront stay

 Please read our FAQ found below before calling or emailing us.